Elmer's Candid Camera: Plot

-Throughout the rest of the picture, the rabbit continues to bother Elmer as he tries to photograph other animals in the forest.
-This all comes to a head when Elmer has had enough of his shenanigans and attempts to catch the rabbit with a net, but is fooled again when the rabbit fakes his suffering.
-This tormenting eventually drives Elmer insane, causing him to jump into a lake and nearly drown.
-The rabbit saves him, ensures that Elmer is perfectly all right – and promptly kicks him straight back into the lake.
-Then, the rabbit throws Elmer's "How To Photograph Wildlife" book on his head, thus ending the cartoon as the screen irises out.

-Analysis and Comments by Jones

-This is the first appearance of a redesigned Elmer Fudd, a character previously known as "Elmer" on the Lobby cards for The Isle of Pingo Pongo (1938) and Cinderella Meets Fella (1938), and even on screen in A Feud There Was (1938) and was also referred to as "Egghead's Brother" on the Vitaphone Publicity sheet for "Cinderella Meets Fella" (1938) which was shown on Michael Barrier's website (and now voiced by Arthur Q. Bryan).

-It is also the fourth appearance of the prototype rabbit that would later evolve into Bugs Bunny.
-Apart from making a fool of Elmer Fudd, the usual characteristics are absent; the voice used by Mel Blanc is a low-pitched generic voice, and his laugh is a precursor to the laugh Blanc used for Woody Woodpecker.
+Elmer is reading a book on how to photograph wildlife and decides to do so with his new camera.
+He annoys a sleeping rabbit, who is amused by his stupidity in unable to recognize a rabbit and decides to torment him.
+Elmer tries to photograph a squirrel, only to be tricked by the rabbit into slamming into an apple tree.
+He then distracts Elmer from properly photographing a bird.

+Elmer traps the rabbit with a net.
+The rabbit exploits Elmer's stupidity to pretend having asphyxiated from the ordeal, then traps Elmer with the net instead.
+Elmer goes insane, destroys his camera and attempts suicide by drowning.
+The rabbit saves him before sending him into the water again with his book.

+Legacy

-Chuck Jones directed this cartoon in a time when he was going for a more slow and methodical approach in vain to works by Disney and Harman and Ising.
+Chuck Jones directed this cartoon in a time when he was going for a more slow and methodical approach in a vain attempt to imitate Disney's cartoons.
 He would later go on to disavow this short later in his life.
 In his autobiography Chuck Amuck: The Life and Times of an Animated Cartoonist, he stated:

 "In this cartoon we find Bugs stumbling, fumbling, and mumbling around, vainly seeking a personality on which to hang him dialogue and action, or— in better words than mine—'walking around with his umbilical in his hand, looking for someplace to plug it in.'
 It is obvious when one views this cartoon, which I recommend only if you are going to die of ennui, that my conception of timing and dialogue was formed by watching the action in the La Brea tar pits.
 It would be complimentary to call it sluggish.
 Not only Bugs suffered at my hands, but difficult as it is to make an unassertive character like Elmer Fudd into a flat, complete shmuck, I managed.
 Perhaps the kindest thing to say about “Elmer's Candid Camera” is that it taught everyone what not to do and how not to do it."